 Hello there!
 Dahlia season is in full swing and despite the drought, my dahlia garden is producing lots of flowers.
 Flowering its heart out, dahlia Labyrinth is stealing the show.
 With beautiful peach-pink flowers on dark stems, this dahlia is a flower growers dream.

 It has been really, really warm in Holland.
 Dahlias originally come from Mexico and love the sun.
-This summer has been extremely hot and dry and even the dahlias thought it was a bit too much.
-They have been growing slower.
-Some plants are healthy and green and have lots of buds, but no flowers!
-I am sure they will flower, now that the weather has cooled down and it rains occasionally.
+But this summer has been so hot and dry even the dahlias thought it was a bit too much.
+They have been growing slower and some dahlias are not even flowering yet.
+The plants are healthy and green and have lots of buds, so I am sure they will flower this season.
 We still have September to look forward to!

 Today I want to talk to you about the variety that has been most productive these last months: dahlia Labyrinth.
 I first discovered it in the dahlia show garden I visited.
-You can read about it here.
-When I saw it in the show garden, I immediately knew I wanted to grow it, and I haven’t been disappointed.
+When I saw it, I immediately knew I wanted to grow it, and I haven’t been disappointed.